AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`on-changed` (default)

-  Name of a GPS action to execute whenever the user selects a new value in the combo box.
+  Name of a GNAT Studio action to execute whenever the user selects a new value in the combo box.
 This action is called with two parameters: the unique id of the combo box and the newly selected text.

 It also accepts any number of `<choice>` tags, each of which defines one value the user can choose from.
-These tags accept one optional attribute, :file:`on-selected`, which is the name of a GPS action to call when that value is selected::
+These tags accept one optional attribute, :file:`on-selected`, which is the name of a GNAT Studio action to call when that value is selected::

      <action name="animal_changed">